aricodes-oss/aricodes/content/posts/perforce-server-with-docker.md

 			- 1666:1666
 {{< /code >}}

-Here we've defined our service with three volumes - one for data, one for configuration, and one for what Perforce refers to as "databases."
+Here we've defined our service with three volumes - one for configuration, one for data, and one for what Perforce refers to as "databases."

+One of them, the configuration volume, has been commented out so that it does not mount yet.
+This is because we need to generate those files before running our server for the first time.

 Let's go and make those directories now.

 {{< code language="bash" >}}
+$ mkdir p4dctl.conf.d
 $ mkdir perforce-data
-$ mkdir p4dctl.conf.d
 $ mkdir dbs
 {{< /code >}}